coders-kitchen/ThriftTest/README.md

   * --warmUpPercentile : How many of the first elements per round should be ignored for statistic gathering (Default: 10%)
   * --runnerToExecute : Which runner should be executed?
 Enables solely runs.
 (Default: all)
   * --verbose : Should the tool also print information about the current round and test runner?
 (Default: false)
+  * --listOnly : List the existing registered test runner and exits.

 ## Processing